ChengzhuUwU/libAtsSim/README.md

 ## Example 3: Asychronous iteration with CPU-GPU implementation

 This example shows how do we use our heterogenous framework in a simulation application.
-After we register the implementation and specify DAG, the our scheduler will automatically make scheuling including calculating the communication matrix, allocating the tasks into devices, specifying the data tranfers.
+After we register the implementation and specify DAG, the our scheduler will automatically make scheuling including: calculating the communication matrix, allocating the tasks into devices, specifying the data tranfers, and update communication matrix each frame.

 We use Metal-shading-language for GPU implementation, so this example is only supported on MacOS.